kwang1012/SREGym/README.md

 If you're running into issues, consider building a Docker image for your machine by following this [README](kind/README.md).
 Please also open an issue.

 ### [Tips]
-If you are running AIOpsLab using a proxy, beware of exporting the HTTP proxy as `172.17.0.1`.
+If you are running SREArena using a proxy, beware of exporting the HTTP proxy as `172.17.0.1`.
 When creating the kind cluster, all the nodes in the cluster will inherit the proxy setting from the host environment and the Docker container.

 The `172.17.0.1` address is used to communicate with the host machine.
 For more details, refer to the official guide: [Configure Kind to Use a Proxy](https://kind.sigs.k8s.io/docs/user/quick-start/#configure-kind-to-use-a-proxy).